mrazoriginal/Ali-Crypto-House/README.md

 ---

+## 🚀 What’s New in v3

+- **Right-Aligned $:** All prices and portfolio values now have `$` perfectly aligned to the right for a cleaner look.
+- **Particle Blur Behind Boxes:** Floating particles no longer interfere with text or widgets — everything stays readable.
+- **Portfolio Polished:** Reacts smoother with emoji animations, live updates, and better interaction feedback.
+- **UI Boosts:** Subtle shadows, transitions, and spacing improvements for a modern, polished dashboard.
+- **Persistent Storage:** Your portfolio inputs now survive page reloads reliably.
+- **Mobile Layout Tweaks:** Buttons and boxes display correctly on all screen sizes.

+---

 ## 🚀 What’s New in v2

 - **Portfolio Widget Added:** You can now enter your BTC, ETH, and USDT holdings and see your total portfolio value update live with emoji reactions (🫠 → 🤑).
 - **UI Cleanup:** Reworked layout and all cool stuff needed.
 - **Particle Fix:** Solved that annoying bug where the floating particles overlapped with the Boxes and made the view look messy.
 Now everything stays crisp and clean.
-- **temp Storage:** Your input values are now saved in my cloud, so your data sticks even after a page refresh, again i introduced more way for you to bankrupt me:)
+- **temp Storage:** Your input values are now saved in my cloud, so your data sticks even after a page refresh, again i introduced more way for you to bankrupt me :)
 - **General Polish:** Smoother animations, better spacing, and smarter updates tied directly to the live price feed.
 - **small screen crash:** Fixed for mobile view.

 ---